The requirements and process to get a visa for Italy will vary depending on the applicant’s country of origin and their reason for visiting Italy.

 Residence permits for Italy

 If staying in Italy for more than 90 days, expats will need to apply for a residence permit.
-Expats will need to prove a legitimate reason for their stay, and this will determine the length of the permit’s validity.
-For instance, a residence permit can be granted for seasonal work, valid for up to six months (or, in some cases, nine months), or for study purposes, valid for up to a year, or for self-employment, open-ended employment, or family reunification, valid for up to two years.
+Expats will need to provide a legitimate reason for their stay, and this will determine the length of the permit’s validity.
+For instance, a residence permit can be granted for seasonal work, study purposes, self-employment, open-ended employment or family reunification, valid for up to two years.